 Chinese Pork and Black Bean Soup

-Method 1 – Using Pressure Cooker:
+Method 1 – Using Instant Pot Pressure Cooker Function:

 - Add salt to taste and serve.